AYUSHCHANDRA02/musicsearchapp/README.md

 # musicsearchapp
-its a music search app you can search any music .
+its a music search app you can search any music.